Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

     * AWS Gateway environments
     * API Manager environments
-    * Environments that have been defined manually using the Axway Central CLI or APIs
+    * Environments that have been defined manually using the Axway Central CLI or APIs (**Robert**, the following image is outdated)

 ![Environment List Page](/Images/central/EnvironmentListPage.png)

 This page can be sorted by an environment's logical name, title, or by the time that they were created or last modified.
-To sort the list, select the desired option from the drop-down menu.
+To sort the list, select the desired option from the drop-down menu. (**Robert**, outdated?)

-You can search the environments by their logical name, title, or any tags that are attached to it.
+You can search the environments by their logical name, title, or any tags that are attached to it. (**Robert**, outdated?)

-Each environment in the list contains some basic information:
+Each environment in the list contains some basic information: (**Robert**, the following image is outdated)

 ![Environment Results Details](/Images/central/env_gw_mgmt/environmentlistresultupdate.png)